 Volunteer Experience The admissions committee urges all interested applicants to spend time observing or volunteering in a radiology department.
-If you cannot arrange to do so at a local hospital, the radiologic and imaging sciences office can provide an observation experience in one of the hospital departments affiliated with the radiography program.
+If you cannot arrange to do so at a local hospital, the radiologic and imaging sciences office can provide a list of facilities that offer shadowing experiences.

 The following will be required upon offer of admission into the program and must be completed by June 1st in the year of entry.
-Complete details may be found at https://mednet.iu.edu/undergradstudents and will be included in your program information packet.
+Complete details may be found at HPP New Student Requirements and will be included in the E-Onboarding process.

-- Signed Technical Standards form

-- Signed Honor Code
+- Signed Technical Standards form - Signed Honor Code

-- Proof of immunizations
+- · Proof of immunizations

 - Proof of TB (either shot or IGRA)

-- Physical Examination
+- · Physical Examination

 - Flu Shot

 - Proof of Health Insurance

-- Background Check and Drug Screen-to be completed within 10 days of offer acceptance
+- Background Check and Drug Screen-to be completed within 10 days after attending an admitted student information session.